Lithium876/DataStructuresProject/README.md

    * Allow the user to enter a word and search for same in the both structures.
 If found, output the definition and part of speech and       the iteration/index where it was found.
 If not found output an appropriate message.
    * Calculate and output how long it takes to find the word which both data structures.

-iv.
-Add a new word to the list
+4. Add a new word to the list

-  a.
-This option prompts the user for the word to be added, its definition and part of speech and then adds it in its correct position        in both data structures.
+    * This option prompts the user for the word to be added, its definition and part of speech and then adds it in its correct position        in both data structures.

-  b.
-The program should ensure that there are no duplicate words in the dictionary
+    * The program should ensure that there are no duplicate words in the dictionary

-  c.
-Calculate and output how long it takes to add the word with each data structure
+    * Calculate and output how long it takes to add the word with each data structure

-v.
-Print all words in dataset
+5. Print all words in dataset

-  a.
-The program should output all words, their definition and part of speech for each data structure.
+    * The program should output all words, their definition and part of speech for each data structure.

-  b.
-Calculate and output how long it takes to output all words with each data structures
+    * Calculate and output how long it takes to output all words with each data structures

-vi.
-Validate a sentence
+6. Validate a sentence

-  a.
-Prompts the user to enter a sentence
+   * Prompts the user to enter a sentence

-  b.
-Parse the sentence to ensure all words exist in the dictionary
+   * Parse the sentence to ensure all words exist in the dictionary

-  c.
-If a word does not exist, ask the user if they would like to add it to the database of words
+   * If a word does not exist, ask the user if they would like to add it to the database of words

-  d.
-Calculate and output how long it takes to validate the sentence using both data structures
+   * Calculate and output how long it takes to validate the sentence using both data structures